Pregnancy After Miscarriage Anxiety: Why It Happens and How to Cope

 Anxiety in this context doesn’t always look like panic attacks.
 It often shows up in small, everyday moments:

 None of this means you’re “overreacting.”
 Your nervous system is simply trying to protect you from being blindsided again.
+If you see yourself here, please know you’re not alone.
+These are the very patterns I help women shift in pregnancy after loss therapy - not by erasing fear, but by teaching you how to carry it differently.

 Many women describe scan days as some of the hardest parts of pregnancy after loss - you can read more about that in my guide to coping with scan anxiety.